 Once I did the other side with the triangles, I placed one long board straight down the middle which gave me the perfect piece to work off of.
 Then I just started adding in the rest of the boards, using my design I created as a reference.

 Once you get in a groove it goes pretty quickly.
 And it’s so fun seeing it all come to life.
-I honestly had no idea how it was going to turn out, but once I started working, I got super stoked when I realized my idea was actually going to work and it was looking pretty freakin cool.
+I honestly had no idea how it was going to turn out.
+But once I started working, I got super stoked when I realized my idea was actually going to work and it was looking really cool.

 At this point nothing was glued down and I moved it into our garage to work on the next day.
 Probably the most productive nap time I’ve ever had ha.
 Eloise was cooperating that day 😉